feliu89/feliu89/README.md

 I enjoy designing new products with a good user experience and learning new technologies.
 There is no greater satisfaction than bringing an idea to reality and knowing that is useful for other people.

-I love listening to music, traveling, reading, dogs and the fresh mountain air.
+I love listening to music, traveling, reading, dogs and winter weather ❄️.